studyathome-internationally/hub/docs/general/enroll.md

 # Registration link needs WIT username already, see https://www.wit.ie/images/uploads/International_PDF/How_to_register_online_2019_(1).pdf
 # So probably just sending an e-mail would be best
 # optional
 ---

 # Course Enrollment

 The course enrollment requires your matriculation first.

-Please send an email to the International Office of the University holding the course by clicking ```Join``` below.
+Please send an email to the International Office of the University holding the course by clicking `Open E-Mail Template` below.

 The email must contain the following data:

 ::: tip Matriculation Data
 First name, Family Name
 Date of Birth
 Email Address
 Course Name / Link
 :::

 Then you will get an email containing the matriculation receipt and the course login information.